Adosh74/Adosh74.github.io/caching with redis.md

 - The `cleanCache` middleware is used to clear the cache data after the request is completed.

-- `await next()` is used to execute the next middleware then we are using the `clearHash` method to clear the cache data for the specific `hashKey`.
+- `await next()` is used to execute the next middleware then we use the `clearHash` method to clear the cache data for the specific `hashKey`.

 - We are using the `clearHash` method to clear the cache data for the specific `hashKey`.